Malaysia appoints Ericsson as 5G development partner

 DNB said Malaysia aimed to launch 5G at its national and administrative capitals of Kuala Lumpur and Putrajaya by the end of the year, before eventually expanding nationwide by 2023.

-Huawei had already signed a deal with Maxis(MXSC.KL), Malaysia's second-largest mobile network by subscribers, to launch 5G services.
+Huawei had already signed a deal with Maxis, Malaysia’s second-largest mobile network by subscribers, to launch 5G services.

 Our Standards: The Thomson Reuters Trust Principles.